chrisammon3000/rockman-ascii/SCORING.md

 9. **Score Decay**:
    - Subtract 1 point every 10 seconds after the 5-minute mark.

+10. **Teleport Penalty**:
+    - Subtract 50 points (multiplied by the current difficulty multiplier) each time Rockman teleports.

 ## Final Score Calculation

 The final score is calculated as follows: